SleipnirGroup/Choreo/docs/choreolib/auto-factory.md

     return routine;
 }
 ```

+1. You should always reset your robot's odometry to the start of the first trajectory being followed in an autonomous routine. `AutoTrajectory.resetOdometry()` will accomplish this, setting the robot's pose to the start of the trajectory.

 Sometimes, you may want to implement a "branching auto": an autonomous routine that changes behavior based on the state of the robot.
 An excellent example for the need of branching autos is the [2024 season](https://youtu.be/9keeDyFxzY4), where robots would race to the midline to grab a gamepiece.
 If another robot beat yours to the midline, or your robot missed a game piece, a common strategy was to go directly to the next gamepiece on the midline, instead of coming back to score.